ghanishth-rajput/PWA/README.md

 Technologies Used: HTML, CSS, JavaScript
 Libraries: No external libraries are used.
 The application utilizes vanilla JavaScript for functionality.
 Responsiveness: The application is responsive and can be used on various devices including desktops, tablets, and smartphones.

+FOR START : OPEN VS CODE
+            Select GOLIVE option of vs code code will run on your local server